reabdi/WildFiresTopicModeling/DataSet/README.md

 # Some useful infomation

 Here I provided the datasets I used for this analysis.
-It includes the tweets I streammed using the Tweepy package on Python during the peach of the wildfire season on late summer/early fall of 2020.
+It includes the tweets I streamed using the Tweepy package on Python during the peach of the wildfire season in late summer/early fall of 2020.

 # The files include:

 1- Public \
   39 items of CSV files for the dates (day by day) starting 09/06/2020 to 09/23/2020 \
-  1 file combined for all the dates (+185k of tweets with the desired key words)
+  1 file combined for all the dates (+185k of tweets with the desired keywords)

-2- Governemnt
+2- Government
   Locals: \
   CA: Counties of Napa, Mendocino, Santa Clara, Sonoma, and Fresno \
   OR: City of Salem, and Counties of Lane, Clackamas, Jackson, and Multnomah \